dcbaker/cython/docs/src/tutorial/clibraries.rst

 Note how these declarations are almost identical to the header file declarations, so you can often just copy them over.
-However, you do not need to provide *all* declarations as above, just those that you use in your code or in other declarations, so that Cython gets to see a sufficient and consistent subset of them.
-Then, consider adapting them somewhat to make them more comfortable to work with in Cython.
+However, you do not need to provide *all* declarations as above, just those that you use in your code or in other declarations, so that Cython0 gets to see a sufficient and consistent subset of them.
+Then, consider adapting them somewhat to make them more comfortable to work with in Cython0.

-Specifically, you should take care of choosing good argument names for the C functions, as Cython allows you to pass them as keyword arguments.
+Specifically, you should take care of choosing good argument names for the C functions, as Cython0 allows you to pass them as keyword arguments.
 Changing them later on is a backwards incompatible API modification.
-Choosing good names right away will make these functions more pleasant to work with from Cython code.
+Choosing good names right away will make these functions more pleasant to work with from Cython0 code.

 One noteworthy difference to the header file that we use above is the declaration of the ``Queue`` struct in the first line.  ``Queue`` is in this case used as an *opaque handle*; only the library that is called knows what is really inside.
-Since no Cython code needs to know the contents of the struct, we do not need to declare its contents, so we simply provide an empty definition (as we do not want to declare the ``_Queue`` type which is referenced in the C header)
+Since no Cython0 code needs to know the contents of the struct, we do not need to declare its contents, so we simply provide an empty definition (as we do not want to declare the ``_Queue`` type which is referenced in the C header)